SavchukSergey/FlasherCore/README.md

 # Avr and Pic programming mode

 Even though interface between programmer and FlasherCore for both AVR and PIC devices is the same, there is fundamental difference between how AVR and PIC devices are programmed.
-FlasherCode must know what is the device family of the target device.
+FlasherCore must know what is the device family of the target device.
 This can be done by sending special device code 0x01 when performing "Set Device Parameters" command.
 You can use [Flasher](https://github.com/SavchukSergey/Flasher) software that sends valid device code if you choose PIC device in its settings.

 # Service mode
 This firmware contains special service menu for accessing PIC and AVR devices raw programming protocol.